Grand Prairie Pedestrian Accident Lawyer

 Every year thousands of individuals are treated in emergency rooms due to pedestrian accidents.
 These types of accidents are dangerous and even fatal.
 When a motorist injures an individual, they could be held liable and required to pay compensation for damages.

 If you or a loved were injured due to the negligent behaviors and actions of an automobile driver, you might consider taking legal action to hold the responsible party accountable in court.
 A Grand Prairie pedestrian accident lawyer could advocate on your behalf to help you recover compensation.
 Speak to a skilled personal injury attorney to learn about your rights under Texas law.
+En Español.

-Shared Responsibility for an Accident
+How is Responsibility for an Accident Divided?

 In many personal injury cases, the defendant may claim that the injured claimant contributed to the accident.
 The State of Texas follows the modified comparative negligence rule.
 If the injured claimant is found to be less than 51 percent at fault for an accident, they may still be eligible to recover compensation.
 Their total compensation award will be reduced by their percentage of liability for the accident.
 If the injured claimant is more than 51 percent at fault, then they may be ineligible to recover compensation for damages from the other party.